SourceCodeOER/cli/README.md

 Each item of these arrays should be relative path so `archiver` can build the absolute path with the option `baseFolder` (in case you change location of an exercise folder afterward) and automatically add the `"file"` property in each exercise.

 Using the property `"file"` in each exercise, the `uploader` command will do for you the mapping between files and exercises when you want to upload exercises into the API.
+(don't forget to use option `auto_generated_tags_categories` in `uploader` if you used other common tag categories)

 ## Which strategies are available by default for crawler ?